jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

         countOf
     }
 ```
 The difference between `charCounts(hand)` and `hand.charCounts()` may seem trivial but in my opinion, the latter reads much better.
 I like to read code out loud so I can literally hear what it's saying.
-Maybe it's just me but something in my brain seems to click more cleanly when I hear myself say "count of cards in this hand" as I read `hand.cardCounts()` versus when I read `cardCount(hand)`.
+Maybe it's just me but something in my brain seems to click more cleanly when I hear myself say "count of cards in this hand" as I read `hand.cardCounts()` versus when I read `cardCounts(hand)`.

 Wait, did you notice what just happened?
 I just heard myself say "_card_ counts" but my eyes are reading "**char**Counts()".
 In fact, I just _wrote_ `cardCounts()` instead of `charCounts()`.